Skeletrox/skeletrox.github.io/content/personal_blog/anxiety.md

 point I needed to know that I could write.
 I needed to know I could mentor.
 And thus, this blog was (re)born.
 My mentoring inspired me to write, and my writing inspired me to mentor.

+### How I went forth fighting it

+I wouldn't say I "solved" anxiety.
+I have just gotten better at fighting it.
+I realized that it was a lot easier to handle when I was doing something else that was productive.
+While doing it - I would try to see how I could solve this problem in front of me.
+And if it was the best solution - fine.
+If it was not, then I would have a jump-off point with actionable feedback to improve on this.

+So soon, I decided to make that my default behavior.
+Table the thoughts, and start something productive that did not need much thinking.
+Halfway through it, my thoughts would trickle down, and given that most of my productive work involves some sort of physical exertion, I would probably be hopped up on endorphins while I solved the problem.
+You know, win-win.

+It involved a lot of work.
+And now that I look at it - this post probably looks like another "do something productive and your problems go away" sort of post.
+But at least there is one example where this process worked.
+It is not easy, but it is worth it in the end.

 ## Final thoughts